 > Making good choices in shot selection

-> Anticipates the opponent’s shots resulting in good court positioning
+> Anticipates the opponent’s shots resulting in good court positioning in pickleball

 > Mastered all the skills – all shot types, touch, spin, serves, with control and can use them as weapons